sapletta/sapletta/README.md

 His current research focuses on SaaS - [SaaS is King](https://www.saasisking.com/) with an emphasis on the design of modular architecture, that allow developers to diagnose and fix bugs in modular infrastructure.

-Tom also works on fast, scalable infrastructure for software houses, called: [oneday.run](https://www.oneday.run/)
+Tom also works on fast, scalable infrastructure for software houses, called: [oneday.run](https://www.oneday.run/) based on Domain-specific Language, called [apidsl](https://www.apidsl.com).